Synerty/peek-mobile-theme/docs/plugin_screens/inbox/inbox.rst

 ::

-        .plugin-inbox{
+        .plugin-inbox,
+        .inboxActivity {

+          .inbox {
             /*
-            Contains the peek-plugin-inbox screen classes
-        */
-            ...

-            .inbox{
-            /*
                 Contains the style and classes for the inbox container */
             ...

-                .inbox-item{
+            .inbox-item {
               /*
                   Contains the style and classes for the */
               ...

-                    .inbox-icon{
+              .inbox-icon {
                 /*
                     Contains the icon attributes unique to the .inbox-item class */
                 ...

               }
-                    .inbox-info{
+              .inbox-info {
                 /*
                     Contains the info attributes unique to the .inbox-item class */
                 ...

-                        .inbox-title{
+                .inbox-title {
                   /*
                       Contains the title text attributes unique to the .inbox-info class */
                   ...

                 }
-                        .inbox-description{
+                .inbox-description {
                   /*
                       Contains the description text attributes unique to the .inbox-info class */
                   ...

                 }
-                        .inbox-date-time{
+                .inbox-date-time {
                   /*
                       Contains the date and time attributes unique to the .inbox-info class */
                   ...

                 }
               }
-                    .inbox-read-more{
+            }
+            .btn.inbox-read-more {
               /*
                   Contains the read more link attributes unique to the .plugin-inbox class */
               ...

               }
             }
           }
         }